connelallison/restful_tutorial/tutorial-restful-blog.md

 h a href "http://localhost/entries/new" "Submit another blog"
 ```

 This will return a string containing the HTML for an `<a>` element that reads "Submit another blog" and links back to the new entry form.
-It is preferable to use the `h` proc instead of writing strings of raw HTML yourself, and essential for anything that involves variable substitution - aside from making construction of HTML easier, it also takes care of sanitising your data and preventing critical security vulnerabilities such as [SQL injection](https://en.wikipedia.org/wiki/SQL_injection).
-You can read its full documentation [here](procs/form.md).
+It is preferable to use the `h` proc instead of writing strings of raw HTML yourself, and essential for anything that involves variable substitution - aside from making construction of HTML easier, it also takes care of sanitising your input data and preventing critical security vulnerabilities such as [injection attacks](https://en.wikipedia.org/wiki/Code_injection#Examples).
+Additional examples can be found in [its documentation](procs/h.md).

 We also used the `form` proc to construct the form you passed to the user.
 It will return a form element, using the arguments you pass it as key-value pairs and the final unpaired argument you pass it (if applicable) placed in the body of the element.
 See our example: